carlosjennings1991/Cryptocurrencies/README.md

 ___

 ## Step 5: Determine which cluster each coin belongs to.
 We determine each cluster by creating a model which produces 4 possible outcomes and apply that model to our data.
+Our classes will be named 0, 1, 2, and 3.
+As we can see from the screenshot below, most coins belong to either the 0 or 1 class, which very few belonging to classes 2 or 3.

 <img src="https://github.com/carlosjennings1991/Cryptocurrencies/blob/main/DetermineCluster.png">